 By law, all auto enrolment workplace pension schemes must reach a minimum contribution level.

 Other employers have chosen a customised approach, following a different timeline and in some cases, different contribution increases too.
+Many of these employers will experience their next increase soon and we’re communicating with them in advance.

 You’ll need to make the appropriate changes to your payroll system to ensure the new minimum contributions are in place to meet the effective date which applies to your scheme.